LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

 **callback method**
    Logtalk supports :ref:`event-driven programming <events_events>`,
    the most common usage context of callback methods.
+Callback methods can also be implemented using :term:`meta-predicates <meta-predicate>`.

 **constructor**
    There are no special methods for creating new objects in Logtalk.